 \section{Conclusion}

-This work takes inspiration from Neural Collapse to propose a novel OOD detector.
+This work leverages insights from Neural Collapse to propose a novel OOD detector.
 Specifically, we study the phenomenon that ID features tend to form clusters whereas OOD features reside far away.
-We demonstrate from Neural Collapse that ID features tend to reside near weight vectors.
-We combine our understanding with the observation that OOD features tend to reside closer to the origin to propose an OOD detector.
-Experiments show that our method can achieve state-of-the-art OOD detection performance across diverse setups, improving upon the generalizability of existing work.
-We hope our work can inspire future work to explore the duality between features and weight vectors for OOD detection and other research problems such as calibration and adversarial robustness.
+Inspired by the trend of Neural Collapse prevalent on practical models, we hypothesize and validate that ID features tend to cluster near weight vectors.
+We also explain why ID features tend to reside further from the origin and complement our method from this perspective.
+Experiments show the effectiveness of our method on practical models without requiring the complete convergence of Neural Collapse.
+Further, our method improves the overall performance with minimal latency across diverse benchmarks.
+We hope our work can inspire future work to explore the interplay between features and weight vectors for OOD detection and other research problems such as calibration and adversarial robustness.